Olympus OM-1 Battery - Mercury Battery Replacement Options

 eBay is the best place to find MR-9 adapters.
 They can be expensive and will likely be shipped from Japan.

-- Determine the adjustment: Typically, you need to set the camera’s ISO setting two steps lower than the film’s actual speed.
-For example, if you’re using ISO 200 film, you would set the camera to ISO 50.
+- Determine the adjustment: Typically, you need to set the camera’s ISO setting a third of a stop lower than the film’s actual speed.
+For example, if you’re using ISO 200 film, you would set the camera to ISO 160.

 - Shoot and develop: Shoot your photos and develop the film.
 Check the results to see if the exposure is correct.
 You might need to adjust the ISO setting slightly based on the results.